lucky-sideburn/kubeinvaders/README.md

 ![Alt Text](./doc_images/ezgif-4-bc5b512057.gif)

-We have embedded a demo on DevOpsTRibe blog to le try out the tool.
+We have embedded a demo on DevOpsTRibe blog to let try out the tool.

 * Launch the demo at this link [https://kubeinvaders.devopstribe.it](https://kubeinvaders.devopstribe.it/)
 * Watch Grafana dashboard here [https://grafana.devopstribe.it](https://grafana.devopstribe.it)